lengzuo/pavebank/README.md

 - Sends a `CloseBill` signal to the running workflow.
 - The workflow stops its timer, finalizes the bill state by persisting the in-memory totals to the database, and triggers the post-processing child workflow.

-### Get a Single Bill
+### Get a Single Bill (Synchronous)

 Retrieves the details of a specific bill.
+This API is **synchronous**, designed for real-time querying of a bill's status and current totals.

 **Endpoint:** `GET /api/bills/{billID}`